scientifichackers/zproc/docs/user/state_watching.rst

 You can also provide timeouts while watching the state, using ``timeout`` parameter.

-If an update doesn't occur within the specified timeout, a ``TimeoutError`` is raised.
+If an update doesn't occur within the specified timeout, a :py:class:`TimeoutError` is raised.

 .. code-block:: python